gitsumanmandal/learning-management-system/README.md

 The front-end app is up and running on **localhost:3001**

-Now navigate to **localhost:3001/sign-in** and login with a student.
+Now navigate to **localhost:3001/sign-in** and login with a student (example student credential - **user: suman, password: Hello@123**).
 You can check the all courses, enroll courses, you can enroll into course, then mark lessons learned, and see the progress (_till this developed_).

 You can also check **localhost:3000/api** for OpenAPI Swagger Documentation.